Add video files (MP4) to your quiz

 Example quiz with MP4 video clips

 Our team also loves to travel – so did a bit of armchair (or desk chair?) tourism with this quick three question quiz:

-The advantages of uploading MP4 videos vs. YouTube
+Uploading MP4 videos vs. YouTube and Vimeo: advantages

 YouTube is a great platform for finding and embedding videos.
 However – they add a lot of extra ‘stuff’ that can distract users from your quiz experience.